National Liberation Front (South Yemen): Creation

 NLF's newspaper cover: "Victory is ours and death for the colonizers!"

 The anti-Royalist campaign for power spread to the Federation of South Arabia in 1964 when the NLF announced the start of their revolution.
-In 1964 there was a new British government headed by the Labour Party after they won the United Kingdom general election.
+In 1964, there was a new British government headed by the Labour Party after they won the United Kingdom general election.
 They attempted to grant independence to the Federation of South Arabia by giving Abdullah al Asnag's FLOSY control of the country.
 This proposal was annulled by the American President Johnson who did not want Britain to withdraw while the Americans were escalating the Vietnam War.

-In 1965, the British suspended the Federation of South Arabian government and imposed direct colonial rule.
+In 1965, the British suspended the Federation of South Arabias government and imposed direct colonial rule.
 Realizing that the British were not going to give him control, Asnag fled the country and joined the NLF.
 However elements of the NLF become more radical Marxist and they split from the Egyptians.
 Asnag formed his own military organization, FLOSY, in order to counter the NLF.
 The NLF quickly denounced Asnag and FLOSY as Imperialist forces under control of Nasser and in addition to attacking the British also engaged FLOSY in combat.
 By February 1967 Britain could no longer control or protect its bases in Aden and announced it was leaving the country, against American wishes.